takase1121/bork/README.md

 > This macro exposes two variables:
 > ```c
 > char* option;  // the name of the option, without thedashes
-> char* optarg;  // the argument for the option.
-It willbe NULL if option is a flag.
 > ```